neuralmagic/mlperf_inference_results_v2.1/open/NeuralMagic/obert_large.md

 ## Step 1: Semi-Structured Gradual Pruning

 Following the gradual pruning setup from the paper, we progressively prune the BERT-Large model over the span of 30 training epochs.
-More specifically, we make use of the knowledge-distillation from the dense teacher, learning rate scheduler with rewinds and cubic sparsity scheduler with high initial pruning step.
+More specifically, we make use of knowledge-distillation from the dense teacher, learning rate scheduler with rewinds and cubic sparsity scheduler with high initial pruning step.
 We prune the encoder part of the model in the semi-structured 4-block pattern up to 95% sparsity.

 Assuming that the SparseML library is installed, the bash script to reproduce our pruning setup is as follows:
 ```shell